In this article, we’ll learn how to say “Happy Birthday” in Korean.

 “Birthday” in Korean

 The word “birthday” in Korean is 생일 (saengil).
 You can use this word when referring to your own birthday.
-You can also use it when referring to the birthday of somebody who is of a similar or younger age to yourself.
+You can also use it when referring to the birthday of somebody who is of a similar or younger age than yourself.

 However, if you want to refer to the birthday of somebody who is a lot older than you then you should use the word 생신 (saengsin) instead.
 You would likely use this version of “birthday” with people such as your grandparents or older relatives.

 “Birthday” is one of those special Korean words that have an honorific version of the word, which is used when talking to people about a generation (or more) older than you.
+Honorifics in the Korean language are used to show your respect to elders.

-Some other nouns with this honorific form include “age“, and “house“.
-Some verbs with an honorific form include “to exist“, “to eat“, and “to sleep“.
+Some other nouns with this honorific form include “age” and “house.”
+Some verbs with an honorific form include “to exist,” “to eat,” and “to sleep.”
 These are keywords to know if you want to learn to speak Korean.

 We’ll give you the different formal levels to pronounce it below in the 한글 (Hangeul), the Korean alphabet, with romanization.
 But if you can’t read the Korean alphabet yet, it’d be a massive boost to your Korean learning if you did.
 It’s easy to learn so why not give it a try?